Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 Now let's look at everything individually:

-1. **Constellation** - Without going into much detail about radio theory, the constellation is a visualisation of the signal you are receiving.
+1. **Constellation** - Without going into much detail about radio theory, the constellation is a visualization of the signal you are receiving.
 It is helpful when determining issues with your reception, is able to tell much more than just by looking at the signal on the spectrum.
 It should match the modulation found right above it, in this case OQPSK = 4 dots in each corner.
 The smaller the dots are, the stronger the signal is.
 2. **SNR** - How strong the signal is expressed in dB.
 This is just a calculated value, can be wrong!
 The constellation and BER are the ultimate judges of signal strength.
 3. **Viterbi** - Without going into much radio theory again, the viterbi algorithm shows whether SatDump knows where the error correction bits are.
-Is is useful when figuring out how strong a signal is (Lower BER = Cleaner signal), or if you are [dropping samples](#viterbi-spikes)
+It is useful when figuring out how strong a signal is (Lower BER = Cleaner signal), or if you are [dropping samples](#viterbi-spikes)
 4. **Deframer** - The deframer shows, whether SatDump knows where individual frames of data start.
 If it doesn't know (NOSYNC), SatDump isn't decoding any data, because it has no idea what it is looking at.
 5. **Reed-Solomon** - This describes the forward error correction bits, where: **Green** = "Bit is OK", **Orange** = "Bit had to be recovered", **Red** = "Bit was lost".

 Other things might show up here depending on the satellite you are receiving, such as an image or frame counter.
-Please note that numbers 3,4, abd 5 only show up with signals that have FEC.
+Please note that numbers 3,4, and 5 only show up with signals that have FEC.
 In this band, that's only LRPT.

 ---